brimdata/zed/docs/commands/zed.md

 The `manage` command performs maintenance tasks on a lake.

-Currently the only supported task is _compaction_, which reduces fragmentation by reading data objects in a pool and writing them back globally sorted and with their contents stored in contiguous large objects.
+Currently the only supported task is _compaction_, which reduces fragmentation by reading data objects in a pool and writing their contents back to large, non-overlapping objects.

 If the `-monitor` option is specified and the lake is [located](#locating-the-lake) via network connection, `zed manage` will run continuously and perform updates